simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 Everything behin the first `_` is used as tag, if none found the tag is assumed to be the detector name.
 The correct type is given by the `type` in the geometry.
+It is assumed that the timestamp has 10bit and runs at a frequency of 125 MHz (8ns bins)

 Eventdefinition for the `EventLoaderMuPixTelescope`:
 * Sorted telescope data: The loader can define its own events as the full